 Sessions were not always somber as teacher leaders were invited to share examples of their union’s initiatives that aim to bring about positive and long-lasting change for Indigenous Peoples.
 These include adapting the curriculum to include Indigenous culture, perspectives and language, building alliances with civil society organisations, and providing union training and capacity development programmes.

 The last plenary focussed on ways that Education International can be engaged in the upcoming World Indigenous Peoples Conference on Education 2020.

-Teacher leaders in attendance came from many countries which include Samoa, Burkino Faso, Fiji, Cambodia, Sri Lanka, South Africa, Columbia, Nicaragua, Panama, Argentina, Japan, Sweden, Norway, Latin America, Honduras, Costa Rica, Paraguay, Malaysia, Canada, the UK and USA.
+Teacher leaders in attendance came from many countries which include Samoa, Burkino Faso, Fiji, Cambodia, Sri Lanka, South Africa, Columbia, Nicaragua, Panama, Argentina, Japan, Sweden, Norway, Latin America, Honduras, Costa Rica, Paraguay, Malaysia, Canada, the UK, Mexico and USA.